ghiden/angucomplete-alt/README.md

 * Simple setup - e.g. to pull data from a server, just set the url parameter

 ### Extra Features
-* Data format function: if you need to tweak data before you send to your search API, you can set your own format function.
+* Request format function: if you need to tweak data before you send to your search API, you can set your own format function.
 Search query goes through your function and gets sent to your API.
 * Clear on selection: when you select an item, input field is cleared.

 ### Getting Started